Lavandula dentata is a wonderful ornamental shrub.

 Much of the joy of growing L. dentata comes from the long-lasting scent the flowers have.
 This can be harnessed to make replacement scented softener for clothes!

 - Make small cloth pouches and fill them up with dried lavender flowers.
-Pick each bud from the stem will you get a soft texture kind of like a bean bag.
+Only if you pick each bud from the stem will you get a soft texture kind of like a bean bag.

 - Best wait for the lavender to have dried on the stalk.
 This makes removing them easier.
 Also, it eliminates any risk of staining when perfectly dry.

 - Don’t put this pouch in the washing machine!
 Simply place it between clothes when already dried, folded and put away in the closet.

 For more fragrance, you can also make lavandula wands.
 These, oppositely to the grain-filled pouches, are best made from newly opened flowers.
 Since the ribbons and stems form a loose basket in this project, it’s best when the grains stay firmly attached to the stem.

 Protecting Toothed lavender from diseases

 Pest-resistant and virtually disease-resistant, too.

 Only worry: root rot due to whichever root rot fungus is dormant in the ground or brought along by wandering insects.
 Rhizoctonia, Phytophthora, Thielaviopsis or Pythium are all possible.